About Bellwether Education Partners

 - Maturity, flexibility and comfort working in a small organization;

 - A strong academic record including a graduate degree, ideally in business; and

 Bellwether Education Partners provides competitive compensation and an attractive benefits package including a performance-based bonus based on individual and firm success, full health care coverage, and access to 401(k) accounts with a matching contribution policy.

 Applications or inquiries about the position should be directed to:

 Lynne Graziano, Recruitment Coordinator

-Applications should be submitted by October 26, 2018.
+Applications will be evaluated on a rolling basis.
 Applications should consist of a letter of interest and a current résumé and should be submitted electronically.
-This position is designed for a summer 2019 start, although earlier start dates may be considered.

 Bellwether Education Partners is committed to providing equal opportunities.
 It is our policy to ensure that all individuals with whom we are in contact are not discriminated against on the basis of age, race, ethnicity, color, disability, gender identity, gender expression, marital status, national origin, religion, sexual orientation, or veteran’s status.
 Further, as described above, Bellwether is committed to building a diverse team and strongly encourages individuals from all backgrounds to apply.